-Begun in September 2013, this digital collection includes letters held at institutions in Ireland and abroad alongside those in private collections.
-There are hundreds of letters connecting thousands of lives commenting a myriad of topics including the Easter Rising, literature and art, the Great War, politics, business, and ordinary life.
-Letters of 1916 adds a new perspective to the events of the period, a confidential and intimate glimpse into early 20th Century life in Ireland, as well as how Ireland was viewed abroad.
+Letters 1916-1923 is a window into what life was like in Ireland a century ago, told in the voices of those who lived through it.
+This digital collection includes letters held at institutions in Ireland and abroad alongside those in private collections.
+There are hundreds of letters connecting thousands of lives, commenting on topics from politics to romance, from public administration to medicine.
+Letters 1916-1923 adds a new perspective to the events of the period, a confidential and intimate glimpse into early 20th-century life in Ireland, as well as how Ireland was viewed abroad.